 After you upgrade the graphics card, you can also consider upgrading your monitor as well.
 Depending on what graphics card you upgrade to, you could also opt for a higher refresh rate monitor or a higher resolution monitor.
 For the GTX 1660 Ti or the RTX 2060, an affordable G-Sync monitor with a 144Hz refresh rate would be worth looking into—especially if you play competitive-driven titles like Rocket League, PUBG, COD, Apex Legends, etc.

-The second and third upgrades I’d make would be to add an SSD and another 8GB stick of RAM.
+The second and third upgrades I’d make would be to add another SSD and another 8GB stick of RAM.

 This system doesn’t come with a lot of storage space off the bat.
 Fortunately, it’s fairly easy to add more storage space (moving the operating system is a bit more challenging, though) into a system.
-And, by adding a ~250GB SSD, and moving your operating system and some of your favorite games onto it, your system and games will load much more quickly and your system will feel a lot faster in general.
+And, by adding an extra SSD, your system and games will load much more quickly and your system will feel a lot faster in general.